Offaly builders to feature on RTE's Room to Improve with Dermot Bannon - Offaly Express

 Offaly builders to feature on RTE's Room to Improve with Dermot Bannon

-A group of Offaly builders will appear on RTE's hit home improvement show, Room to Improve, alongside architect Dermot Bannon this Sunday, September 22.
+A group of Offaly builders will appear on RTE's hit home improvement show, Room to Improve, alongside architect Dermot Bannon tonight, Sunday, September 22.

 Seamus Foy & Sons from Clonmore, Rhode, will feature on the third episode of the latest series, taking on an ambitious home overhaul project.